Tech-at-DU/BotShop-iOS/P03-CollectionView-Setup/content.md

     return CGSize(width: collectionView.frame.width/2.2, height: collectionView.frame.height/3)
 }
 ```

+What we're doing here is dynamically programming our collection view to adjust its size based on the size of the iphone screen.

 Run the app again and you’ll see that green squares are larger and filling up more space.